Devon Great Consols: Copper gives way to arsenic

 The works at Devon Great Consols now made Britain the world's largest arsenic producer; the mine produced more than half of the total output in Britain.
 The mine's high quality product was in demand by industry both at home and abroad; production was only limited by the need to sustain market prices for arsenic.
-There were about 700 persons still working at the mine in 1893.
+There were about 700 people still working at the mine in 1893.

 The mine fell victim to low prices for arsenic and a need for capital for both improvements and exploration.
-The proposal was brought to the shareholders in July 1902, but was met with failure.
-The company was last able to pay a dividend to shareholders in June 1899.
-Despite this, the Duke of Bedford renewed the lease on the land, giving the company an opportunity to recover from its losses, The mine was abandoned in 1903, with the equipment being sold off in May of that year.
-During its 60 years in business, Devon Great Consols produced some 700,000 tons of copper and 72,000 tons of refined arsenic.
+In July 1902 the shareholders were asked for more money, but this was not paid.
+No dividends were paid to shareholders after in June 1899.
+Despite this, the Duke of Bedford renewed the lease on the land, giving the company an opportunity to recover from its losses.
+The mine was abandoned in 1903, and the equipment was sold off in May that year.
+During its 60 years in business, Devon Great Consols produced some 700,000 tons of copper ore and 72,000 tons of refined arsenic.

 Post-closure

 By 1905, the mine property had reverted to the Duke of Bedford and an attempt to clean up the site had begun.
-The chimney and arsenic collecting flues were destroyed with dynamite and men were chipping arsenic soot from the fallen bricks.
-The site was active again for a period of time during World War I when arsenic was needed to produce blister gas.
+The chimney and arsenic collecting flues were destroyed with dynamite, and men were chipping arsenic soot from the fallen bricks.
+The site was active again for a period of time during World War I, when arsenic was needed to produce blister gas.
 During this time, tin and tungsten ore was also mined.
 The post-war slump brought an end to mining tungsten and tin at Devon Great Consols, but arsenic production continued until 1930.
-Some copper precipitation and ochre recovery took place at the mine at the midpoint of the 20th century and a small mill was built for the purpose of treating the site's dump ore.
+Some copper precipitation and ochre recovery took place at the mine around 1950, and a small mill was built for the purpose of treating the site's dump ore.

 The mine is now part of the Cornwall and West Devon Mining Landscape World Heritage site and has been open to the public since 2009.
 Three of the mine captain's houses became Grade II Listed Buildings on 13 January 1986.
 The original arsenic works and cottages at Wheal Josiah became Grade II Listed buildings on 23 January 1987.
 The 20th century arsenic works became a scheduled monument on 24 July 2002.
-In 2007, £7 million was received for restoration work of the early 20th century arsenic refinery; the work at the site continued into 2014.
+In 2007, £7 million was received for restoration work on the early 20th century arsenic refinery; the work at the site continued into 2014.
 The land around the mine is still heavily contaminated.
-In 2020, a study by the University of Plymouth found that arsenic concentrations across 98 locations at Devon Great Consuls were higher than prescribed Category 4 Screening Levels, and suggested whether stricter controls were required to ensure the safety of the general public who access the site.
+In 2020, a study by the University of Plymouth found that arsenic concentrations across 98 locations at Devon Great Consols were higher than prescribed Category 4 Screening Levels, and suggested whether stricter controls were required to ensure the safety of the general public who access the site.

+Mineral statistics

+From Robert Hunt's Mineral Statistics of the United Kingdom.